Manat : Goddess of Time

 Family

-The three daughters of the ruler acted as intermediaries between Allah and humankind, but they would only do so in desperate situations.
-She is often regarded as the mother, consort, or the warrior God known as Hubal.
-The god of storms, clouds, and thunder, known as Quzah, has also been associated with the goddess.
+The trio of ruler’s daughters served as intermediaries between Allah and humanity, intervening only in dire circumstances.
+She is often seen as the mother, consort, or the warrior god Hubal.
+Additionally, the goddess is linked with the god of storms, clouds, and thunder, known as Quzah.

 Other names

-The goddess’ name has two possible meanings.
-One of these is that it means “to determine,” or “to mete out.”
-The other is that it means “to be determined.”
-Both meanings are fitting as she is the goddess of destinies and fate.
-According to some sources, the ancient Egyptians used the word maniya to refer to the future.
+The goddess’s name holds two potential interpretations.
+One suggests it signifies “to mete out,” while the other implies “to be determined.”
+Both interpretations align with her role as the goddess overseeing destinies and fate.
+According to certain sources, the ancient Egyptians employed the term “maniya” to denote the concept of the future.

 Powers and Abilities